 Use propeller guards

 Propeller guards are not accessories that you can opt to ignore.
 They are not add-ons because they are designed for a purpose and that’s to protect fragile propellers from being damaged.
 Aside from protecting the drone’s propellers, this can also prevent injury when the propellers strike a person or fragile items at home like a couch.

 Indoor drones come at different packages, some support FPV, others have cameras, and the rest have advanced flight features.
 But they share this property – they are lightweight and small enough to fly in rooms or offices.

 If you are getting your first indoor drone, it’s best to start with a low-cost one and train your flying skills using it.
 There are already tons of affordable drones that are equipped with advanced features.
 Those drones are also well-built and can sustain crashes, so they make a great investment if you are just starting up with flying drones.

-What’s your favorite indoor drone?
+What’s your favorite/ best indoor drone?
 Why do you like it?
 Feel free to share your experience with us.